Gut Health Proves Pivotal to Remy’s Recovery

 Did Remy live ‘happily ever after’?

 Ha!
 Actually he did recover from the injury but then a couple of years later fell ill again and was diagnosed with suspected early stage Peritonitis.
 It was back on the antibiotics and this time I was ready with the GastroAID as soon as he began to improve.
 It ended well and I was back riding him after a week but it just reinforced to me that he’s a horse with a delicate gut and he does tend to be anxious and nervy, especially when I take him out.
-I’m now keeping him on the GastroAID Stabiliser supplement as the best way to ensure his digestive system is working properly.
 My local vets call him the miracle golden child and we’ve certainly been through a lot together.
 GastroAID has played a huge part in bringing him back to being a healthy, happy horse and I’m so happy to finally be able to enjoy him.